Battle of Hohenfriedberg

 The Battle of Hohenfriedberg or Hohenfriedeberg (now Dobromierz, Poland), also known as the Battle of Striegau (now Strzegom, Poland) was one of Frederick the Great's most admired victories.
-Frederick's Prussian army decisively defeated an Austrian army under Prince Charles Alexander of Lorraine on June 4, 1745, during the Second Silesian War – part of the War of the Austrian Succession.
+Frederick's Prussian army decisively defeated an Austro-Saxon army under Prince Charles Alexander of Lorraine on June 4, 1745, during the Second Silesian War – part of the War of the Austrian Succession.

 Background

 After the Treaty of Breslau in 1742, which ended the First Silesian War, Prussia under Frederick the Great secured most of Silesia, a wealthy and strategically valuable province previously controlled by the Habsburg Monarchy.
 This territorial loss was a significant blow to Austria and to Empress Maria Theresa personally, as Silesia contributed greatly to Austrian economic and military power.
 Despite making peace with Prussia to focus on other fronts of the War of the Austrian Succession, Maria Theresa never accepted the permanent loss of Silesia.
 Determined to restore her dynasty’s prestige and reclaim the province, she initiated diplomatic efforts to isolate Prussia and build new alliances.

 In August 1744 Frederick had launched a preemptive invasion of Bohemia.
 He feared that Austria, having driven the French out of Bohemia, would next seek to reclaim Silesia, which Prussia had seized in the First Silesian War.
 After capturing Prague, Frederick's campaign faltered due to logistical issues and a clever Austrian strategy of attrition led by Field Marshal Traun, who avoided a pitched battle.
 This forced Frederick to retreat back into Silesia by the end of 1744, having suffered significant losses.
 By 1745, Austria succeeded in forging a military alliance with Saxony, a neighboring state that also had interests in weakening Prussian influence in Central Europe.
-This alliance was formalized in the so-called " Warsaw treaty of alliance " (Britain, Austria, Saxony, and the Dutch Republic), but it was Austria and Saxony who would take direct military action against Prussia in Silesia.
+This alliance was formalized in the so-called "Warsaw treaty of alliance" (Britain, Austria, Saxony, and the Dutch Republic), but it was Austria and Saxony who would take direct military action against Prussia in Silesia.